sphinx-gallery/sphinx-gallery/doc/configuration.rst

 * pathlike strings to sphinx gallery example files (relative to ``conf.py``)
 * glob-style pathlike strings to Sphinx-Gallery example files (relative to ``conf.py``)

-For example, the rst below adds the reduced version of the Gallery for all examples that use the specific function ``numpy.exp``, the example ``examples/plot_sin_.py``, and all files matching the string ``/examples/plot_4*``:
+For example, the rst below will add a mini-gallery that includes all examples that use the specific function ``numpy.exp``, the example ``examples/plot_sin_.py``, and all files matching the string ``/examples/plot_4*``: